 Bitdefender is often praised for its performance and efficient malware removal.
 If you need additional confirmation, it even ranks #1 on our best antivirus list.

-All of this is excellent news, but you still might be having questions about whether the service is worth your time.
-If so, you’ve come to the right place.
+However, you might still be having questions about whether the service is worth your time.
 In this Bitdefender review, I’ll go through their security features, pricing options, ease of use, apps, and customer support experience to help you decide whether this is the right tool for the job.

 |Platforms:||Windows, macOS, Android, iOS|

 - Customer support available on all editions